pedroposeiro/l10n-portugal/l10n_pt_account_bill/README.rst

 - Added to Credit Notes the link to the source Invoice

-InvoiceXpress is a paid service.
+BILL is a paid service.
 Visit https://invoicexpress.com for more details.

-Once the InvoiceXpress connection is configured, the invoice CONFIRM button automatically generates the InvoiceXpress invoice.
+Once the BILL connection is configured, the invoice CONFIRM button automatically generates the BILL invoice.

-If the InvoiceXpress Invoice email template is configured, the InvoiceXpress service will also send the invoice by email, using the details in Odoo configured email template.
+If the BILL Invoice email template is configured, the BILL service will also send the invoice by email, using the details in Odoo configured email template.

-This replaces the Odoo SEND & PRINT button, since only the InvoiceXpress generated document should be used.
+This replaces the Odoo SEND & PRINT button, since only the BILL generated document should be used.
 Having other print layouts for the invoice is not allowed by the Portuguese Tax Authority.